-Andrew Stevens is a Fellow Chartered Accountant and was formerly the Managing Director of IBM Australia and New Zealand.
-Andrew is the Chairman of the Advanced Manufacturing Growth Centre, and a Director of both MYOB Group and Thorn Group.
-He is also a Director of the Committee for the Economic Development of Australia (CEDA) and the Greater Western Sydney GIANTS.
-He is a member of the Business Advisory Executive of UNSW Business at the University of New South Wales, a member of the Chief of the Defence Force's Gender Equality Advisory Board, and is a member of the Sex Discrimination Commissioner's Male Champions of Change group.
+Andrew Stevens was formerly the Managing Director of IBM Australia and New Zealand.
+Andrew is the Chairman of the Advanced Manufacturing Growth Centre, and a Director of both the Committee for the Economic Development of Australia (CEDA) and the Greater Western Sydney GIANTS.
+He is an Honorary member of the Business Council of Australia, a member of the Business Advisory Executive of UNSW Business at the University of New South Wales, a member of the Chief of the Defence Force's Gender Equality Advisory Board, and is a member of the Sex Discrimination Commissioner's Male Champions of Change group.
 Andrew graduated from the University of New South Wales with a Bachelor of Commerce, majoring in Accounting, Finance and Systems and a Master of Commerce majoring in Marketing.
 He is also a Director of the Australian Chamber Orchestra Pty Limited.
-Director since 2 September 2015.